codeski/sinatra-hobby-gear-app/README.md

 bundle install
 shotgun
 ```
-Then copy and paste the link shotgun provides to play with the app in your browser to play with the app.
+Then copy and paste the link shotgun provides to play with the app in your browser.

 ## Contributors Guide
 - Todd Stoneberg